MiWay

-MiWay (mai-WEI), also known as Mississauga Transit and originally as Mississauga Transit Systems, is the municipal public transport agency serving Mississauga, Ontario, Canada, and is responsible to the city's Transportation and Works Department.
+MiWay (/'maɪ.weɪ/, MY-way) is a public transit agency serving Mississauga, Ontario, Canada, and responsible to the City of Mississauga's Transportation and Works Department.
 MiWay services consist of two types of bus routes: MiLocal, local buses that make frequent stops, and MiExpress, express buses between major destinations.
 MiWay is the primary operator along the Mississauga Transitway, a dedicated east–west bus-only roadway.
-The system operates over 3120 stops.
+The system operates over 3,223 stops.

 MiWay's routes connect with GO Transit along with Brampton Transit to the north, Oakville Transit to the southwest, Milton Transit to the northwest, Toronto Transit Commission to the east and York Region Transit to the northeast.
+In 2024, MiWay's annual boardings totalled to 58.4 million passengers, making it the third largest public transit provider in Ontario and seventh largest in Canada.

 MiWay is a member of the Canadian Urban Transit Association.
-In 2022, MiWay's annual ridership was 35.7 million passengers.

 History

 Public transit in Mississauga was first operated by Charterways Limited as Mississauga Transit Systems with four buses in 1969.
 It was acquired by the city's newly formed Mississauga Transit in 1974, incorporating the former towns of Mississauga, Port Credit and Streetsville.
 Services began on November 1, 1973.

 It later acquired routes formerly operated by others, such as;